 These Pentecostalists have developed a complex set of beliefs and practices around the effort to cast these demons.
 To wit:

 Some of them even expect to see spinning heads and levitations and glowing eyes and such, as if this was a horror movie.
 They believe the real work of "deliverance ministry" should be left to a 'gifted', 'trained' specialist in casting out demons.
 Mainstream Christians do not believe in 'deliverance ministries', and do not support them in their congregations.
 Some even call them a false hope that stops people from getting proper mental health care or from learning to just let go of an inner conflict.
 Pentecostalists and Charismatics see 'deliverance ministry' as one of the core tasks of the church, in that the Lord's authority over evil is in effect, not only in the by-and-by, but in the here-and-now, in a way that really matters in someone's life.
-Many of these do not support the more extreme interpretations of what 'deliverance' means.
+Even many Pentecostalists are pushing back against it due to concerns about the effects of the more extreme interpretations of what 'deliverance' means.

 If the beliefs and practices most often backed by 'deliverance ministries' were so important in the struggle against Satan, then it's strange how little support they get from the Bible.
 It's strange how the worldview they get from all this resembles that of the occultic follower, or of an animist, the exact folks they say they oppose.
 Truth be told, most of the kind of things that 'deliverance ministries' call "demonic affliction" are more like strong forms of "temptation".
 Demons will ply their lying craft, but they cannot control the mind by sheer power; it is our sinful selves that pay heed.
 The responsibility is ours, not theirs.
 The Bible usually deals with temptation not through exorcisms, but by way of self-examination, confession, repentance, character-building, determination to resist, love for others, and trust in God.
-Rescue from temptation is done by Christ, and the power to refuse temptation comes from the Spirit - not from a "deliverance minister".
+Jesus dealt with our sin, yet there's still the work of actually following Him.
+Not simple.
+Any rescue from the demonic (or even simple temptation) is done by Christ, and the power to refuse temptation comes from the Spirit - not from a "deliverance minister".
 The key is to remember Whose we are.

 While exorcism is a tool available to the gathered faithful, it is rarely needed.
 There are other, powerful tools for the less-total but still-commanding ways we fall to evil's lies.